numfocus/gsoc/2016/proposals/chris-medrela.md

 - Fixing small issues to familiarize with AMY codebase.
 - Choosing early users among Admins, Trainers and Trainees.
+- Discussing and improving schema changes (it clearly demands improvements and more considered design).

 ### Milestone 1: Managing SWC Checkout Process